 BROADCAST SOWING You may find it more convenient to scatter the seed in broadcast fashion, say in patches of 1/2-1m square (1/2-1 yd.sq.)
 Or similar size circles, ovals etc. Vegetables like Carrots, Little Gem Lettuce, Onions and Radish and many annual flowers are ideal for growing this way.
 When you’ve sown the seed, lightly rake the surface to get the majority of seeds covered, then go over the plot, gently pressing the soil down level with the

 back side of the rake.

-SOWING IN ROWS In open ground, seed can be sown a little deeper than that recommended for indoor sowings, but do follow the advice given on the seed packet.
-Some seeds, like Sweet Pea, Beans, Peas, Beetroot, etc. are large enough to sow singly, but the majority of seeds have to be sprinkled in drills and later thinned.
-Cover the sown seeds, firm the ground by walking along the row, then rake the surface level.
+SOWING IN ROWS In open ground, seed can be sown a little deeper than that recommended for indoor sowings, but follow the advice given on the seed packet.
+Some seeds, like beans, peas, beetroot, etc. are large enough to sow singly, but the majority of seeds have to be sprinkled in drills and later thinned.
+Cover the sown seeds and gently firm the ground.

 THINNING-OUT It’s a good idea to have two goes at thinning-out.
 When the seedlings seem large enough to handle, thin initially to leave twice as many as you’ll require to grow to maturity.
 Two or three weeks later, you can take out the surplus seedlings.
 In the case of Lettuce, Onion, etc., use the thinnings in salads, transplanting some to where you have large gaps, to leave the row or plant complete with well spaced plants.
 Always water transplanted seedlings.